 Earlier this year I embarked on The Great Kitchenaid Challenge.
-I have owned a dear little frail looking Phillips hand mixer for ten years now.
+I have owned a dear little frail-looking Phillips hand mixer for ten years now.
 It has been my steady companion in all of my baking triumphs and tribulations.
 It is faded, has food stains (no, I can’t be bothered to wipe it every time!
-I think it adds character) and has been periodically know to make strange noises.
+I think it adds character) and has been periodically known to make strange noises.

 To motivate myself I started contemplating what colour I would get, where I would put it and how else I could deprive and torture myself (besides running) to save up faster.
 Nick, to fuel my fire started dropping in a $2 coin into the fund box every now and then.
 Fast forward eight months and I finally had enough to go buy the white Kitchenaid artisan mixer I had been lusting after for so long.
 When I sat down to order it on my Mac, I saw the Yellow Pepper colour for the very first time and it was love, I tell you.

 In the end, I decided to bake a cake I bake the most but don’t really fuss over because it is dead simple and I could rattle off the recipe in my sleep.
 It is a butter cake of sorts that I love because it is not very sweet and can go from simple to wow by just adding some fresh cream and strawberries.
 It is pale, fluffy, buttery and has a sweetness that comes from the addition of milk.
 I call it the Milk Bundt Cake.
 The cake in the picture was baked using eggs laid the same afternoon by Mario, Luigi and Yoshi.

 After Thoughts – The Kitchenaid works like a dream.
 I feel confident taking on the fearful task of macarons and meringues.
 I zeroed in on the yellow colour because it reminds me of Bumblebee(Transformers), because I am a nerd and because I think any minute the Kitchenaid will swing into action and transform into a cool robot.
 I didn’t really lose any weight from all that running.
 Not all the money for the mixer came from my running.
 I ran nearly 70 kilometres during the course of the project.
 I feel good about setting a goal, working towards it and eventually getting there.
 My Kitchenaid mixer is a “he”.
 His name is Bee.

-130g unsalted butter, softened
+- 130g unsalted butter, softened

-1 cup caster sugar
+- 1 cup caster sugar

-pinch of salt
+- pinch of salt

-1 1/2 cups plain flour
+- 1 1/2 cups plain flour

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-1/2 cup milk
+- 1/2 cup milk

-Preheat oven to 180C.
+- Preheat oven to 180C.
 Grease a bunt pan with butter and dust with flour.

-Wait a couple of minutes, whack the pan on all sides and knock it hard on the counter top to loosen the cake.
+- Wait a couple of minutes, whack the pan on all sides and knock it hard on the countertop to loosen the cake.
 Turn it over onto a plate to dislodge the cake from the pan.
 Dust with icing sugar to serve.

-I like to use the German made thick aluminium bunt pans (white metal).
+I like to use the German-made thick aluminium bunt pans (white metal).
 I find cakes never stick in white metal and brown more evenly and not too much.